HOLISMOKES -- VII. Time-delay measurement of strongly lensed Type Ia supernovae using machine learning: Summary

 \section{Summary}

-In this work, we introduced two ML techniques, namely a Deep Learning network using a fully connected neural network with two hidden layers and a Random Forest to measure time delays of LSNe Ia.
-We simulate LSN Ia light curves for the training process including observational noise and microlensing uncertainties using four different theoretical models.
-Our training set is composed of 400000 LSNe Ia coming from 4 theoretical models, 10000 microlensing map positions and 10 noise realizations.
-Our test set has a size of 40000 LSNe Ia where we draw 1000 microlensing map position instead of 10000 as for the training set.
-We construct a further data set based on the empirical \texttt{SNEMO15} model to create realistic LSN Ia light curves not used in the training process to check if our approach is general enough to handle real observations of LSNe Ia.
-To add microlensing to the \texttt{SNEMO15} model, we use the microlensed light curves from the theoretical models where we subtract the macrolensed light curve to get the microlensing contribution.
+In this work we have introduced two ML techniques, namely a deep learning network using a FCNN with two hidden layers and a RF to measure time delays of LSNe Ia.
+We simulated LSN Ia light curves for the training process, including observational noise and microlensing uncertainties using four different theoretical models.
+Our training set is composed of 400000 LSNe Ia coming from 4 theoretical models, 10000 microlensing map positions, and 10 noise realizations.
+Our test set has a size of 40000 LSNe Ia, and we drew 1000 microlensing map positions instead of 10000 as for the training set.
+We constructed a further data set based on the empirical \texttt{SNEMO15} model to create realistic LSN Ia light curves not used in the training process to check if our approach is general enough to handle real observations of LSNe Ia.
+To add microlensing to the \texttt{SNEMO15} model, we used the microlensed light curves from the theoretical models, subtracting the macrolensed light curve to get the microlensing contribution.